sylus-squared/skidX/README.md

 Client for the sandbox VM to detonate the malware <br/>
 Highlighting of potential C2's in the results <br/>
 Headless client for the sandbox VM <br/>
-Support for automatically reverting the VM to a specified snapshot for Proxmox (potentially) <br/>
+Support for automatically reverting the VM to a specified snapshot for Proxmox <br/>
 A que for multiple files, although only will file can run at a time <br/>
 Documentation (probbly the bare minimum for the POC) <br/>
 HTTPS decryption with polar proxy <br/>